macrocosm-os/macrocosmos-py/README.md

 SN13 is focused on large-scale data collection.
 With the OnDemandAPI, you can run precise, real-time queries against platforms like X (Twitter) and Reddit (YouTube forthcoming).

-As of data-universe release [v1.9.75](https://github.com/macrocosm-os/data-universe/releases/tag/v1.9.75):
+As of data-universe release [v1.9.8](https://github.com/macrocosm-os/data-universe/releases/tag/v1.9.8):
-- All keywords in an OnDemandData request will be present in the returned post/comment data.
+- All keywords in the OnDemandData request will be present in the returned post/comment data.
 - For Reddit requests, the first keyword in the list corresponds to the requested subreddit, and subsequent keywords are treated as normal.
+- For YouTube requests, only one username should be supplied - corresponding to the channel name - while keywords are ignored (empty list).

 Use the synchronous `Sn13Client` to query historical or current data based on users, keywords, and time range.